 Magnetic Bearings are devices used to support (levitate) objects using magnetic forces.
 Some magnetic bearings provide a full non-contact support of an object, whereas others provide only a partial support working together with more conventional mechanical bearings.

 While a wide variety of magnetic bearings have been developed, only one type has been widely accepted in the industry so far - Active Magnetic Bearings (AMBs).
 This is because an active magnetic bearing can exert higher-density forces on surfaces of supported objects than any other type of magnetic bearing.
 They can also operate in a wide range of environments and their properties can be made highly configurable through software parameters.
 Ongoing dramatic improvements in Digital Signal Processors (DSP) – faster performance, integration of important peripheral features, and cost reductions – have further boosted commercial attractiveness of active magnetic bearings.

 The basic operating principle of an active magnetic bearing is very simple.
 A ferrous object is known to be attracted to a permanent magnet or an electromagnet (an electrical coil wound around a ferrous core).
 For example, Figure 1 shows a ferrous object which will be attracted to an electromagnet located next to it whenever the coil is energized with a current.
 Note that the force between an electromagnet and a ferrous object is always attractive – it cannot be repulsive.

 The pulling force exerted by the electromagnet on the object depends on two parameters:

 a.)
 Current I in the electromagnet, and

 b.)
-Distance between the object and the electromagnet g, also represented by the object position Z.
+Distance or gap g between the object and the electromagnet.